 7. Help him transition

 ...by taking an object he's involved with and carrying it with you.
 For instance, "Let's drive the truck to the changing table!"

-If you can, use a portable changing pad and change him where he is playing, so there is less interruption to whatever's he's working on.
+If you can, use a portable changing pad and change her where she is playing, so there's less interruption to whatever she's working on.